CroPo/roguelike-tutorial-2018/part_11/README.md

 I start by adding a new `GameState` and a key binding to open it during the `PlayersTurn` state.

 After that, I only need to create a function for it in the `render` module and call it in the right `GameState`.

+## Conclusion

+This was an easy one.
+As I have written right on the top: Because everything I needed was already there, I had no need to implement something completely new once more.

+Only two tutorial parts are missing by now - with the next one being rather small, but I think it could be quite some fun.